25+ years of experience

 Meet the people who help make the Special Camp vision a reality.

 Lindsay started as a volunteer Counselor with Special Camp in 1995, and joined the Staff in 1998.
 During her years on Staff, Lindsay served as a Senior Counselor, Camper Coordinator, and Counselor Coordinator.
 Lindsay then assumed the Director’s role in 2003 while in college at the University of Southern California.
 After graduating with her BA in Communication in 2005, Lindsay had the fantastic opportunity to work for Best Buddies International for 3 years.
 In 2008, Lindsay was offered a full-time position at St. Margaret’s Episcopal School, which allowed her to return to the Special Camp Director’s role – a position that she greatly missed!
-In addition to Special Camp, Lindsay is a Freshman/Sophomore Dean of Students and an Administrator at St. Margaret’s.
+In addition to Special Camp, Lindsay is a Junior/Senior Dean of Students at St. Margaret’s.
 She and her spouse, Rob, are proud parents to two little girls!

 Camp Operations Director